 Payoff isn’t perfect.
 Key disadvantages include relatively strict qualification criteria, potentially high origination fees, high minimums, and restrictions on loan use.

-- Strict Qualification Criteria.
 Payoff has fairly strict qualification criteria.
-You need a FICO score of 640 or higher – much higher if you want a favorable APR – a relatively low debt-to-income ratio, and several years of credit history.
-You also have to have ample income, though Payoff doesn’t specify its minimum income cutoff.
-If you’re in the process of building or rebuilding your credit, Payoff is not for you.
+You need a FICO score of 640 or higher — much higher if you want a favorable APR — a relatively low debt-to-income ratio, and several years of credit history.
+You also have to have ample income, although Payoff doesn’t specify its minimum income cutoff.

 Like many startups, Payoff is constantly tweaking and improving its services.
 The company has some exciting new products in the mix, including an automated savings tool that may rival existing apps such as Digit.